nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

+Contains references to:
-References to other resources that a user in the sending clinical system has chosen to link to this problem header resource.
+* other resources that a user in the sending clinical system has chosen to link to this Problem.
+* encounters that a user in the sending clinical system has chosen to link to this Problem.

 When populating this field the provider system must include every item in the patient record that provides information about the problem and includes:
 * Clinical items that are directly linked to the problem in the provider system; and
 * Clinical items that are within a consultation topic that is linked to the problem

+When populating this field the provider system must include every consultation where the problem was discussed or information about the problem was recorded.
+This includes:
+* consultations that are directly linked to the problem in the provider system; and
+* consultations that created/updated a clinical item that has been linked to the problem

-References may be created to MedicationRequest, AllergyIntolerance, Immunization, Observation - Uncategorised resources.
+References may be created to `Encounter`, `MedicationRequest`, `AllergyIntolerance`, `Immunization`, `Observation - Uncategorised` profiles.
-References to consultations are not held in this field.
-They are held in the context field defined below.

 ### extension[problemSignificance] ###